-"RESOLVED, subject to their appointment as directors under Proposal 1, to approve amended terms of compensation for each of the members of our Board of Directors (other than Amir Elstein and Russell Ellwanger), as described in Proposal 6 of the Proxy Statement, in compliance with and subject to the approval of the Amended Compensation Policy."
+"RESOLVED, subject to his or her respective election as a director under Proposal 1, to approve the equity grant to each member of the Company's Board of Directors (other than Amir Elstein and Russell Ellwanger), as described in Proposal 6 of the Proxy Statement."

-The approval of Proposal 6 requires the affirmative vote of shareholders present at the Meeting, in person or by proxy or voting via the Electronic System, holding Ordinary Shares representing in the aggregate to at least a majority of the votes actually cast with respect to such proposal.
+The approval of Proposal 6 requires the affirmative vote of shareholders present at the Meeting, in person or by proxy or voting via the Electronic System, Internet or telephone, holding Ordinary Shares representing in the aggregate at least a majority of the votes actually cast with respect to such proposal.